Finder’s Keeper – Part Fifteen

 Ariana stirred, then gently murmured something to her companion.
 I got out to give them a moment’s privacy and to survey the block.
 Things were just waking up, people stepping out for morning runs or to walk their dogs.
 I nodded at a couple and smiled.
 From an alley across the road came a woman pushing a double-sided stroller with her girlfriend.
 I thought nothing at first, then noticed their furtive glances as they started to move away.

 Isabeau and Amelie.
 I rapped twice on the car window.
 “Ladies, time to move.”
 When I walked toward the back of the Escort to keep track of Isabeau and the twins, someone grabbed my right wrist and tried to leverage me against the car

-I guess Boss was wrong; this wasn’t such a safe house after all.
+The thought flashed through my mind.
+The Boss was wrong; this wasn’t such a safe house after all.
 As I twisted around, I caught a glimpse of my attacker on the car’s surface – red hair, female, dressed in black.
-How Lonnie had beaten me here was a mystery, but I couldn’t afford her getting a shot at those twins.
+How Lonnie had beaten me here was a mystery, but I couldn’t afford her getting a shot at the twins.
 Or the other twins, for the matter.

 Lonnie was close in and had put her other hand mid-back.
 I slid my right foot forward and pivoted on it as I raised and swung my left elbow back toward Lonnie’s head.
 It connected with a solid crunch, and she let go.

 “Son of a bitch, that hurts!” said a distinctly non-Lonnie voice.
 American, somewhere near Chicago, based on the accent.
 I finished the turn to look.
 It was a female, hair more cinnamon color than Lonnie’s flame, and at least a head shorter than my old partner.
 But I was two for two in my penchant for getting redheads less than pleased with me.
 What can I say?
 It’s a skill.